SEI-ATL-3-8/install-fest/README.md

 **Configuring GIT Locally**

-Make sure you have a [github](www.github.com) account and get ready with your user name and account email.
+Before we do this process, please make sure you have signed up for an account on [Github](http://www.github.com) and get ready with your user name and account email.

 Using your github username and email, run these commands one by one replacing "YOUR-USERNAME" and "YOUR-EMAIL-ADDRESS" with your personal credentials.